fpletz/puppet-radvd/README.md

-# Easy radvd module for Puppet
+# Simple radvd module for Puppet

-This is a quick and dirty module for installing and configuring a radvd daemon to announce IPv6 prefixes on an interface.
-It should work on any Unix-like operating system that radvd and puppet support.
+This is a simple module for installing and configuring a radvd daemon to announce IPv6 prefixes on an interface.
+It should work on any Unix-like operating system that is supported by both radvd and puppet.

+## Current Status

+As of now, all definitions and options that are available in radvd's config file should be supported.
+Please file a bug if you encounter problems.

-## Example
+## Simple Example

-    include radvd
     radvd::interface { 'eth0':
+      options  => {
+        'AdvSendAdvert' => 'on',
+      },
+      prefixes => {
+        '2001:0DB8:2342:babe::/64' => {},
+      },
+    }

+## Advanced Example

+    radvd::interface { 'eth1':
       options => {
         'AdvSendAdvert'     => 'on',
         'MinRtrAdvInterval' => 10,